Intermediate technique

 • Eliminating inside the box.
 The eliminations apply to the rest of the row or column outside the box.

-• Mistaking a hidden single for a pointing pair.
+• Confusing a hidden single with a pointing pair.
 If the digit has only one candidate cell in the box, it is a hidden single, not a pointing pair.